Crowns, dental onlays preserve natural teeth for the lasting health and beauty of your smile

 Crown before and after

-Actual Patients Before and After Stories for Dental Crowns
+Actual Patients Before and After Stories for Crowns

 Monica is another patient of Dr. Pearl's who came in unhappy with the state of her smile.
 In particular, there was one tooth that was shorter than others and which was very visible.
 Monica consulted with Dr. Pearl on available options to enhance her smile's appearance, and it was decided that a crown was the way to go.
 Once in place, Monica's smile is now uniform, and she is so happy with the results.